Fans Are Furious Over The Way Taylor Swift Is Selling Tickets For Her “Reputation” Tour

 Taylor Swift is providing earlier access to tickets to fans who buy multiple copies so the album.
 This is how she’s going to sell 1m copies— Christina Warren (@film_girl) August 25, 2017

 Obviously, this type of ticket buying situation isn't unheard of and she's certainly not the first artist to do it.
-Many artists - most recently Lana Del Rey - make their fans purchase albums or one time memberships and share social posts before being given access to tickets but Taylor IS the first to go this far with an accumulative boosting system as elaborate as this.
+Many artists - most recently Lana Del Rey - make their fans purchase albums or one time memberships and share social posts before being given access to tickets but Taylor does appear to be the first to go this far with an accumulative boosting system as elaborate as this.